Tuesday, January 31, 2012

 And here is an example from a recent college football game.

 Here are several other examples in college football.

-But what I found most fascinating was a panel discussion about this on television (see below) because it echoed the debates that often take place on this topic in the fields of medicine and psychology.
+But what I found most fascinating was a panel discussion about this on television in reaction to the Giant players faking injuries because it echoed the debates that often take place on this topic in the fields of medicine and psychology.
 That is, on one side you have people who are upset that this is taking place, believe that authorities should do something to stop it, and that there should be stiff penalties for faking.
 On the other hand, the player (akin to the malingering patient) acknowledges that faking takes place but tries to excuse it as a tactical maneuver (and not cheating), advises that one should do this in a way to avoid getting caught, and brazenly states that attempts to stop it will never work because he believes it cannot be proven.
 The debate also raised the topic of false positives (the problem of saying someone is faking when they are not) and other issues.